FOR SUPPORT, ACCOUNTABILITY AND PRODUCTIVITY

 1-2 hour chunks of writing with regular breaks - this process will be guided and supported by a VWR facilitator who will keep you on track.

 Cat Aitken founded Virtual Writing Retreat (VWR), in September 2019 as a tool to hold her accountable to PhD.
 Through the management pathway at the University of Glasgow, Cat’s research investigates the varying degrees of hybridity in social enterprise & the impact on sustainability.
 In particular she is interested in the diversity of the sector & the influence of context.
 Cat won her PhD funding through the open competition at the Economic and Social Research Council (ESRC) & will submit her PhD in the next 12 months.

 Cat worked as a Research Assistant at Heriot-Watt University in 2018/2019.
 In this role she evaluated the readiness of start-up social enterprise for scale and replication & produced a report for the social innovation fund partnership.
 This led to a teaching post where she taught on various modules on the International Business Management degrees, supervised UG dissertations and organised a global postgraduate module.
-Cat is now pursing a complementary piece of research alongside her PhD as part of an internship with InspirAlba & maps the unique characteristics of rural & remote social enterprise in Scotland.
-Outcomes from this project will be published in March 2021.
+Cat's second piece of research outside her PhD identifies the characteristics of rural & remote social enterprise in Scotland.
+You can read more about this research on rural social enterprise hub.

 Prior to pursuing an academic career Cat worked in community education & worked with young people from areas of deprivation.